lucaong/minisearch/README.md

 `MiniSearch` natively supports all modern browsers implementing JavaScript standards, but requires a polyfill when used in Internet Explorer, as it makes use functions like `Object.entries`, `Array.includes`, and `Array.from`, which are standard but not available on older browsers.
-The [`core-js`](https://github.com/zloirock/core-js) is one such polyfill that can be used to provide those functions.
+The package [`core-js`](https://github.com/zloirock/core-js) is one such polyfill that can be used to provide those functions.